paul-ot/ror_chatgpt_client/README.md

 In the above case we can see that the request failed, that is because we don't have available credits in Open IA.

+Support:
+* You can see your api keys here: https://platform.openai.com/account/api-keys

+* And you can see Open AI API documentation at: https://platform.openai.com/docs/api-reference/introduction